 “Yeah, just don’t hit me too hard,” replies Rebekah resolutely.
 “Make it look real, just not too real.”

-They walk a few more meters and then pause just before turning the corner.
+They walk a few more meters and then just before turning the corner they pause.
 “Okay, let’s make this convincing,” she says, spinning around to face Brock.
-“Guys, we’re about to start.
-Please keep in mind I have no idea how long we can keep them busy so get ready to run.”
+“Elvis and Mira, we’re about to start.
+I have no idea how long we can keep them busy so be ready to run.”

-Brock freezes, uncertain what to do next.
-He stares at Rebekah as she holds her face with both hands.
+Brock freezes and stares at Rebekah as she holds her face with both hands.

-She holds her head up, both hands over her cheek, tears streaming down her face, and says, “Ow, dude.
+She holds her head up, one hand over her cheek as tears stream down her face and says, “Ow, dude.
 That really fucking hurt.”

 “It’s okay, it’s fine,” she replies wincing and rubbing the spreading redness on the side of her face.
 “Maybe we should’ve rehearsed this.
 At least it’ll be more convincing this way.
 I’m okay, let’s keep going.”